Matt-PC0/bun/README.md

 - Arena         - A fixed size arena.
 - Dynamic_Arena - A dynamically sized arena.
 # Compiling
-Compiling is only necessary for building the static lib, or for building the test, see usage for example of how to use the single-file header without compilation.

 Compiled using tsoding/rexim's [nob.h](https://github.com/tsoding/nob.h/).
 ```sh
 $ cc -o nob nob.c